Bushra-18aug/kurdishflag/README.md

 # kurdishflag
-simple flag with html and css
+simple kurdish flag with html and css